365 Days of Astronomy: History

 In 2008, astronomer Pamela Gay initiated brainstorming via e-mail on possible "new media" programs for 2009, the International Year of Astronomy (IYA).
 The discussion included Michael Koppelman from Slacker Astronomy, Phil Plait of Bad Astronomy, and others involved in the IYA.
 Their ideas were distilled down into the 365 Days Of Astronomy podcast.
 The podcast was to publish one episode per day over the entire year of 2009 and was originally planned to only run for that year.

 In 2009, 365 Days of Astronomy released an episode with Ray Bradbury as a guest.
 During the podcast he spoke about one of his books, The Martian Chronicles, and said "We didn't think we could do it, and we did it!
-It was quite amazing" referring to the manned moon launches.
+It was quite amazing" referring to the crewed moon launches.

 In 2013, the show evolved to add video.
 In 2015, it joined the UNESCO International Year of Light.

 In 2017, 365 Days of Astronomy became a production of the Astronomical Society of the Pacific, when the CosmoQuest grant moved to the ASP and Pamela Gay became the Director of Technology and Citizen Science at the ASP.